Couples Counselling

 How the Process of Counselling Unfolds

-After your first session, we meet regularly —weekly to begin with.
+After your first session, we will meet weekly to begin with.
 We will work through the patterns that have brought you here and gradually shift how you relate to each other.
 Sometimes I will suggest an individual session along the way.
-This isn’t about separating the work.
-But supporting the relationship more fully, from both sides.
-There’s no fixed timeline.
+This is not about separating the work, but about supporting the relationship more fully on both sides.
+There is no fixed timeline.
 Some couples come for a shorter period to work through a specific issue.
 Others stay longer and go deeper.

-Over time, most couples find that something genuinely changes.
-Not only in how they talk to each other, but in how they hear each other.
+Over time, most couples find that something shifts not only in how they talk to each other, but in how they hear each other.
 Old patterns start to loosen.
 Trust becomes possible again.
 Differences that once led to conflict start to feel more natural.
 That’s not a guarantee.
-But it’s what couples work is for.
+But that is what couples work is for.

 Questions you may have.